Rightpoint/ios-template/README.md

 ## Updating Template

 Cookie cutter requires a lot of templating that is hard to work with.
-In particular, the `.xcodeproj` files can not be opened with Xcode.
-To keep the template easy to update, there's a script `generate_template.sh` which will output some crude shell commands to execute in order to update the template, based on the directory `PRODUCTNAME`.
-This is a bit meta, but it is very nice to be able to open the project in Xcode.
+In particular, files with a variable name in them (`{{ cookiecutter.foo }}`) can not be opened in Xcode.
+To keep the template easy to update, there's a script `generate_template.sh | sh` which will transform the demo in `PRODUCTNAME` into the template directory.
+This is a bit meta, but it is very nice to be able to open the project in Xcode in order to maintain the template.